Condensed Interim Financial Statements for the Financial Period of Nine Months Ended 30 September 2025

 Balance Sheet

-The Group’s non-current assets, which comprised mainly property, plant and equipment and right-of-use assets were S$23.8 million as of 30 June 2025 compared to S$24.5 million as at 31 December 2024.
+The Group's non-current assets, comprising mainly property, plant and equipment and right-of-use assets amounted to S$23.2 million as of 30 September 2025 compared to S$24.5 million as at 31 December 2024.
+There were no significant additions during the financial period.

-As of 30 June 2025, the Group’s inventory on hand stood at S$13.3 million, reflecting a modest increase from S$11.9 million as at 31 December 2024, aimed at supporting sales volume growth while optimizing inventory levels.
+As of 30 September 2025, the Group's inventory on hand reduced to S$9.8 million from S$11.9 million as at 31 December 2024, reflecting the Group's ongoing efforts to optimise inventory levels.

-Trade and other payables decreased to S$7.1 million as of 30 June 2025, down from S$7.9 million as of 31 December 2024 mainly due to the settlement of outstanding suppliers' invoices.
+Trade and other receivables amounted to S$57.1 million as of 30 September 2025, compared to S$61.4 million as at 31 December 2024 mainly due to improved collections.

-Total bank borrowings decreased to S$5.6 million as of 30 June 2025 from S$6.7 million as of 31 December 2024 mainly due to repayment of bank borrowings.
+Total bank borrowings decreased to S$5.1 million as of 30 September 2025 from S$6.7 million as of 31 December 2024 mainly due to loan repayments.

 -